Ioniță Cuza: Legacy

 Romanian folklore commemorated the Spatharios with a lengthy ballad, which was probably composed shortly after his execution.
-The fatherless family, including a nine-year old youngest son Ioan, was again left exposed to poverty and persecution.
+The fatherless family, including a nine-year old youngest son Ioan, was again left exposed to poverty and persecution—though an oral tradition, relayed by Alexandru Cantacuzino in 1856, has it that Prince Constantine lived to regret his violent deeds and, as one of his final acts, "gave back to the Bogdan and Cuza children their confiscated assets".
 Gheorghe Cuza (1762–1831), who inherited Bârzești, also held the office of Spatharios in 1813; married to Ralu Alcaz, he had a daughter, Ecaterina Cuza-Vârnav (died 1872).
-He continued his father's feud with the Mourouzis family, as well as the penchant for conspiratorial "anti-Greek" politics.
+A second-generation liberal, he continued his father's feud with the Mourouzis family, as well as the penchant for conspiratorial "anti-Greek" politics.
 In 1803, having made public his intention of taking the Moldavian throne for himself, he signed a protest against the incumbent, Alexander Mourouzis, who had him arrested.
 During the same interval, Russia reassigned his Bessarabian villages to the Balș family.

 Gheorghe and his brothers were instrumental in the process which led to the removal of Phanariote Princes, endorsing the nationalist memorandum of Ioniță Sandu Sturdza, who then became Prince.
-A forerunner of Romanian liberalism, Gheorghe then had a conflict with Sturdza: supporting the constitutionalist Ionică Tăutu, he was detained for a while at Pângărați.
+Gheorghe then had a conflict with Sturdza: supporting the constitutionalist Ionică Tăutu, he was detained for a while at Pângărați.
 The Cuza properties suffered damages in 1821, when the Ottoman army followed the Sacred Band on Moldavian territory.
 They were later passed on to Gheorghe's son-in-law, Vornic Costachi Vârnav (distantly related to the politician Scarlat Vârnav).
 Arghirie (1758–1826) and his wife Ileana Kostaki were based in Hotin County, from 1812 annexed to Russia, alongside other parts of Moldavia, as the Bessarabia Governorate.
 The couple's two daughters married, respectively, into the Rosetti and Miclescu families.
 Constantin, who remained in Vaslui, became through his marriage the uncle of poet Vasile Alecsandri.

 Gheorghe, Arghirie and Constantin's male lines were extinguished before 1850, but the one starting with Nicolae Cuza (1755–1806) survived into the 20th century.
 With his Greek wife Nastasia Ziloti, Nicolae had sons Gheorghe (1780–1835) and Ioan (1785–1848); a third, Grigore (1800–1869), died childless.
 Ioan and Grigore both held offices as Ispravnici under the Regulamentul Organic regime, but were liberals, deeply involved in the Moldavian revolution of 1848.
 From 1851, Grigore served as Moldavia's Minister of Education, in which capacity he pushed for both institutional modernization and Romanian nationalism.
 During this epoch, Ioan Cuza used a seal which showed a sabred figure—presumed by Iftimi to have represented ancestor Ioniță.
-He married a Phanariote lady, Sultana Cozadini (1785–1865), impoverished heiress of the Gozzadini and Scanavis families, with roots leading back into the Duchy of the Archipelago.
+He married a Phanariote lady, Sultana Cozadini (1785–1865), impoverished member of the Gozzadini and Scanavis families, with roots leading back into the Duchy of the Archipelago.